Anton Fig: Other projects

 Some of the many recordings Fig has made include selections with Bob Dylan, Mick Jagger, Mr Scary, Cyndi Lauper, Madonna, Gary Moore, Shanghai, Ace Frehley, Joan Armatrading, Rosanne Cash, Joe Cocker, John Phillips, Warren Zevon, Sebastian Bach, Oz Noy, Jed Davis, Joe Satriani, Paul Butterfield, Link Wray, and Chris Spedding.

-Anton Fig appears on the Mr. Scary – Haunted CD, contributing drums to the track Miracles.
-The album itself is a massive collaborative project featuring 36 well-known rock legends, making it one of the most star-studded independent rock releases in recent years.
-Alongside Anton’s performance, the record includes contributions from artists such as Gregg Bissonette (David Lee Roth, Ringo Starr), Brian Young (David Lee Roth), Ray Luzier (Korn, Stone Temple Pilots), Steve Morse (Deep Purple), Martin Motnik (Accept), Michael T. Ross (Lita Ford), Barry Sparks (Scorpions, Dokken, Ted Nugent), and members of Texas Hippie Coalition, among many others.

-Anton’s work on Miracles stands out as one of the emotional centerpieces of the album—bringing both power and precision to a track built around themes of resilience and transcendence.
-His performance places him within the fabric of this extraordinary collaboration, helping define the sweeping sound and ambition of Haunted.

 Fig replaced Peter Criss on the Kiss albums Dynasty (1979) and Unmasked (1980), playing drums on all tracks for both albums (except Criss's song on Dynasty, "Dirty Livin'").
 Kiss's management attempted to cover up personnel problems within the band, so Fig was not credited until years later, and Criss appears in the video for "Shandi" from Unmasked.

 As a freelance drummer, Fig has also played live with Paul Simon, Booker T and the MG's, The Thompson Twins at Live Aid, and Jim Keltner for Bob Dylan's 30th anniversary concert celebration.
 In 1996, he released a drum instructional video and book titled In the Groove and Late Night Drumming, respectively.

 In 2002, Fig completed his first solo record, Figments.
 Produced and co-written by Fig, the record represents three years of work and includes Richie Havens, Brian Wilson, Ivan Neville, Sebastian Bach, Ace Frehley, Al Kooper, Chris Spedding, Donald "Duck" Dunn, Blondie Chaplin, Paul Shaffer, Chris Botti, Randy Brecker, and Richard Bona.

 In 2006, Fig worked with Blackmore's Night on The Village Lanterne.
 In 2007, he worked with Joe Bonamassa on his album Sloe Gin, in 2009 on his Ballad of John Henry, and in 2014 on Different Shades of Blue.

 On 4 May 2009, Fig joined Bonamassa's band for its debut appearance at the Royal Albert Hall in London, where Eric Clapton made a guest appearance.
 A DVD of the performance was released.
 Fig was featured on Ace Frehley's 2009 album Anomaly.

 Since 2025, Fig has been the drummer in Bob Dylan's touring band, replacing Jim Keltner, playing on the Rough and Rowdy Ways World Wide Tour and on Willie Nelson's Outlaw Music Festival Tour.